Koxicain/DAoCQbarSaver/README.md

 If you chose to **restore files**:

-   - You will be prompted to enter the character name.
-The script will then display all backup folders that contain the class or character's name.
+   - You will be prompted to enter the Class, Character or Folder name.
+This will look for the name of the folder you have typed in.
+The script will then display all backup folders that contain the name you specified.
    - Choose a folder to restore from by typing its corresponding number and press `Enter`.
    - The script will then restore all .ini files and the corresponding .ign file from the selected backup folder to the game's folder.